GLP-1 for Athletes: My Journey to Race Weight

 • Initial protocol end: March 27, 2026 (5 weeks)

-• Continuation: Reduced to 20 units from late March — ongoing as of April 8
+• Continuation: Reduced to 20 units from late March through mid-April

 The plan was always 5 weeks, not indefinite use.
 Break the hunger loop in the heaviest training block, build habits that would carry after stopping, get into Ironman season at race weight.
 That was the theory.